Adam5Wu/SCapRider/README.md

 It is an improved version of V2, on the following aspects:
 1. Completely eliminate mechanical relay use
 2. Increased voltage hysteresis for super capacitor, from 4.3v-off-5v-on to 4.3v-off-8.8v-on
-3. Configurable power out soft-start based on capacitor charge progress, keep power out off until capacitor reaches 8.8v
+3. Configurable power out soft-start based on capacitor charge progress; keep power out off until capacitor reaches 8.8v
 4. Ability to power off MCU circuits

 ## Layout Software Used